 University Advising partners with students, parents, and the community to facilitate autonomy, foster independence, and develop opportunities to engage in and refine the academic advising experience.

 Engage.
 Refine.
 Advise.
 The three key ways we will partner with you for success at Texas Tech.

-University Advising (TTUA) serves with distinction as Texas Tech’s university academic advising unit.
-As a department, University Advising undertakes important student recruitment, transition, and retention initiatives via five distinct and yet closely related advising endeavors:
+University Advising (TTUA) serves by design as Texas Tech’s university academic advising unit.
+As a department, University Advising engages in several important student recruitment, transition, and retention initiatives:

 In summary, TTUA is most strongly motivated to continue its beneficial history of serving Texas Tech University on all matters concerning academic advising.
 A description, brief history, and a list of highlights for each of these important endeavors is detailed in the sections that follow.

 Welcoming an average of 25,000 student visits to the 79 Holden Hall office suite each month, University Advising welcomes each and every student through its doors.

 Because student issues range from finding the right classroom to finding the right major, to finding out the difference between a W, a DG, a DW, and University Withdrawal, University Advising maintains a triage advisor in the office from 7:45am to 5pm, and has developed an online Student Resource Guide, a YouTube Channel and an index of Frequently Asked Questions (FAQ) to provide 24/7 academic guidance for students.

 As in the medical field, triage is not University Advising’s ongoing method of operation, but it is vital to engaging students at their perceived point of need.
 Once their immediate concerns have been addressed, and their condition has “stabilized,” our advisors work to help students explore the situation to a greater level of depth to foster critical thinking, initiative, self-leadership, problem-solving, and confidence.